 These holistic therapies might include massage therapy, acupuncture, yoga, guided meditation, guided imagery, IV vitamin therapy, and music therapy.
 These experiential therapies help soothe the mind and spirit while going through the difficult detoxification phase of recovery.

-Kinkaid Private Care Provides Tramadol Detox at Home
+Kinkaid Private Care Coordinates Tramadol Detox at Home